Approximately 90 percent of the world’s cocoa is grown by smallholder farmers who struggle to make a profit despite cocoa being a high-value crop.

-Additionally, worldwide consumption of cocoa products continues to grow at about 2-3 percent or 60,000-90,000 MT per year.
-This includes steady growth in the area of dark and origin chocolates, which command premium prices.
+Meanwhile, worldwide consumption of cocoa continues to grow at about 2-3 percent or 60,000-90,000 MT per year.
+This includes steady growth in the area of dark and single-origin chocolates, which command premium prices.

 Challenges Face Increased Market Demand

-Projections show global production remaining behind the increasing demand, indicating that there is a clear need for expanded production of higher quality cocoa.
+Projections show global production lagging behind the increasing demand, indicating a clear need for expanded production of higher quality cocoa.

 The cocoa sector, however, faces myriad challenges such as climate change, declining soil fertility, pests and diseases, and inefficient farming practices.